Forrest Gump might be more innocent; but the Good Soldier Svejk came first!

 “This man is not supposed to make it.
 And he saw people dying in the hospital, and he was begging for the treatment that they were dying from.
 And he managed to survive that, not only survive it but get out of it.
 And everything that happened to him he just managed to overcome it.
 You’re rooting for him, because you really want to make sure that he gets out O.K.”

-Ruth Cooper, a retired African-American microbiology technician, avid book reader and a volunteer critic.
+Retired microbiology technician, avid reader, and volunteer critic.